Akalabeth: World of Doom: Release

 Most sources, including Garriott and Origin Systems, say that Akalabeth was created in the summer of 1979 after he graduated from high school, and sold that year in Ziploc bags.
 Maher believes that Garriott did not begin selling Akalabeth until the summer of 1980, after his first year of college.
 California Pacific widely released the game in 1980 with a 1980 copyright date, and Akalabeth first appeared on the Softalk top 30 list for the month of October 1980.

-Since Akalabeth was written in Applesoft BASIC, an interpreted language, it was a simple matter for users to modify the source code to suit their needs or desires.
+Akalabeth was written in Applesoft BASIC, allowing users to modify the source code.
 For example, the game's magic amulet, which occasionally did unpredictable things like turn a player into a high-powered Lizard Man, or a weak Toad, could be set for "Lizard Man" with every use, progressively increasing the player's strength to the point of virtual indestructibility.
 One could also set the player's statistics (normally randomly generated and fairly weak to start) to any level desired.
 Also later Origin Systems offered the source code on their FTP servers.

 Akalabeth is included in the 1998 Ultima Collection where it officially picked up the nickname Ultima 0.
 The version, programmed for free by Corey Roth, an Ultima fan, in the Collection added CGA colors and MIDI.
 It runs on MS-DOS compatible operating systems, making it the first official port of the game to any system other than the Apple II.